contao/docs/docs/manual/installation/quickstart.en.md

 ## Installing the Contao Manager

 The [Contao Manager](../../installation/contao-manager/) consists of a single file which can be downloaded from [contao.org](https://contao.org/en/download).
-After a successful download you will receive a file `contao-manager.phar`.
+After a successful download you will receive a file called `contao-manager.phar`.
 Transfer this file to the `public` directory on your web server.

 {{% notice info %}}